 Mentor Mentee Program

 Supporting educators new to Saint Paul Public Schools through a Mentor Mentee Program is an essential induction component for a successful career within our district.
 The Mentor Mentee Program is individualized, differentiated, and flexible to meet professional growth goals for educators just entering the field of education and those coming to Saint Paul Public Schools with previous experience.
-Probationary educators under the SPFT bargaining contract participate in the Mentor Mentee Program in their first year of employment if they are not working with a Peer Assistance and Review (PAR) educator.
+Probationary educators under the SPFE bargaining contract participate in the Mentor Mentee Program in their first year of employment if they are not working with a Peer Assistance and Review (PAR) educator.
 Building principals or supervisors work very hard to find a mentor educator within the same grade level or content/professional area for each mentee.

 The Saint Paul Public Schools Mentor Mentee Program seeks to provide an effective transition into an education career in Saint Paul Public Schools through: